Styles of Chinese martial arts: Imitative-styles

 Imitative-styles are styles that were developed based on the characteristics of a particular creature such as a bird or an insect.
 Entire systems of fighting were developed based on the observations of their movement, fighting abilities and spirit.
 Examples of the most well-known styles are white crane, tiger, monkey (Houquan), dog and mantis.
 In some systems, a variety of animals are used to represent the style of the system; for instance, there are twelve animals in most Xing yi practice.

 Legendary and historical styles

 Many Chinese martial arts styles are based or named after legends or historical figures.
 Examples of such styles based on legends and myths are the Eight Immortals and Dragon styles.
-Example of styles attributed to historical figures include Xing yi and its relationship to Yue Fei and T'ai chi which trace its origins to a Taoist Zhang Sanfeng.
+Example of styles attributed to historical figures include Xingyiquan and its relationship to Yue Fei and tai chi which trace its origins to a Taoist Zhang Sanfeng.

 Family styles

 Family affiliations are also an important means of identifying a Chinese martial arts system.
 Heavily influenced by the Confucian tradition, many styles are named in honor of the founder of the system.
 The five family (Choi, Hung, Lau, Lei, Mok) of Southern Chinese martial arts are representative of family styles.
 Family styles can also denote branches of a system.
 For example, the families of Chen, Yang, Wu and Sun represent different training approaches to the art of Tai Chi Chuan.